 This recent study (1) of a salt bridge in an important nuclear protein showed a connection between the severity of a molecular change in the protein and the severity of what happens to a person's body.

 The structural protein (lamin A) that was affected is produced by the LMNA gene.
 Just like the VSD protein, it is also affected by the charge inside and outside the cell.
 This protein provides the structure of the nucleus of the cell.
 It also plays a role in the function of the chromosomes.
 In the study its structure was changed when a single salt bridge in the protein was changed.

 A salt bridge is a very small bond between 2 molecules that is not as strong as a covalent bond.
 It is composed of a hydrogen bond and an electrostatic bond combined.
-This post discussed how important salt bridges are in the potassium channels and in the various pumps in cell membranes.
-Small changes in the electric field that the VSD of a potassium channel sits in changes the VSD's six salt bridges and shape, so the channel can do its work.
+This post discussed how important salt bridges are in the potassium channels, and in the various pumps, in cell membranes.
+Small changes in the electric field that the VSD of a potassium channel sits in change the VSD's six salt bridges and shape, so the channel can do its work.